luyvannda/next-web-portfolio/README.md

 ## Overview

-This is a web portfolio designed with tailwind.css, react, next.js and typescript.
+This is a web portfolio designed with next.js, tailwind.css, and typescript.

 ### Features